 The following considerations should be taken into account for preparation of the budget estimation:

 A fee model is foreseen for implementation in order to guarantee the self-sustainability of the eProcurement system.
-Fees are charged to economic operators bidding on public tenders and these are used both for covering the costs of NEPPs and for the cost of maintenance and development of the OCDPS Central Unit.
+Fees are charged to economic operators bidding on public tenders and this income is used both for covering the costs of NEPPs and for the cost of maintenance and development of the OCDPS Central Unit.

 Costs related to NEPPs are not included in the budget for government, as they are supported via the fee model proposed.